simeononsecurity/simeononsecurity.ch/content/articles/what-are-the-diferent-kinds-of-factors-in-mfa/index.en.md

 For the majority of accounts, **two-factor authentication (2FA)** proves sufficient.
 By combining something you know (like a password) with something you have (such as a smartphone), 2FA adds a robust layer of security.
 Major online services like [Google](https://www.google.com/landing/2step/) and [Microsoft](https://www.microsoft.com/en-us/account/security/) offer options for enabling 2FA.

 However, for accounts that house highly sensitive information like financial or medical data, employing more than two factors can enhance security even further.
-This approach, known as **multi-factor authentication**, involves a combination of something you know, something you have, and something you are.
+This approach, known as **multi-factor authentication**, involves a combination of something you know, something you have, and something you're.
 For example, it may require a password, a physical token, and biometric verification like fingerprint or facial recognition.

 Implementing multi-factor authentication for high-security accounts significantly reduces the risk of unauthorized access.
 Services like [Authy](https://authy.com/) and [Okta](https://www.okta.com/) offer MFA solutions with support for multiple factors.